BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/04-conditional-constructs/README.md

 You may have noticed that the value of `temperature` can satisfy more than one expression in the combined statements.
 However the conditions are checked sequentially and once a condition is satisfied, the appropriate statements are executed and the remaining conditions are not evaluated anymore.
 Control then jumps to the end of the if-else statements.

-## The Switch Statement
+## The `switch` Statement

-A switch statement allows a variable to be tested for equality against a list of known values.
+A `switch` statement allows a variable to be tested for equality against a list of known values.
 Each value is called a case, and the variable being switched on is checked for each case.

 Take a look at some code that will allow the user to enter the number of the day of the week.
 The program will than determine the name of the day and output it to the user.